Explore & Apply

 Step 1: Check the timeline

 - March: Applications open in mid-March.
 Candidates can add recommenders on the platform and begin uploading their documentation and working on their personal essays.
-See the next tabs for requirements.
+See ‘requirements’.

 - April: Applications close by the end of Tuesday, 20 April 2021.
 No late or incomplete applications will be accepted under any circumstances.

 - June: You will be notified by the end of June whether or not you are through to Round Two.

 - August: You will be notified by the end of August if you are invited for an interview in the Final Round, or if you have been unsuccessful.

 - October: If you are in the final round and you are based outside South Africa, you will be flown in for an in-person interview with our selection committee.
 You will be notified by the end of October if you are selected as a Mandela Rhodes Scholar.